codepress/admin-columns/readme.txt

 Completely customise the columns on the administration screens with a nice drag and drop interface.

 By default, WordPress only shows a few built-in columns.
 This plugin will give you many additional columns and you will have full control over all custom columns for pages, posts, posttypes, media and users.
-You can add or remove columns, change their label and reorder them.
+You can add or remove columns, change their label, change their width and reorder them..

-= Post Columns  =
+= Post Types Columns  =

 The following custom columns are added: